Role of an Investigator

 - Providing the final report and evidence to both parties and the decision-maker prior to the resolution

-Are there additional limits as to the role of the investigator?
+Are there additional limits to the role of the investigator?

-The investigator does not act as an advocate for either party or provide advice to the University with respect to what actions, if any, should be taken as a result of the determination by the decision-maker.
-The investigator does not represent the University in a legal action or proceeding as counsel and does not provide any legal advice to the University related to the investigation process.
+The investigator does not act as an advocate for either party or provide advice to the decision-maker.
+The investigator does not represent the University in a legal action or proceeding as counsel and does not provide any legal advice to the parties or the University related to the investigation process.

 Does the investigator have a role in determining whether a policy was violated?